run-z/run-z/README.md

 [task]: #tasks

 Each record in [scripts] section of [package.json] is a script executable by a package manager (NPM or Yarn).
 If executed script is a `run-z` command, the latter treats every script as task.
-This task can be used as prerequisite of another one. `run-z` executes prerequisites prior to the task itself.
+Such a task can be used as a prerequisite of another one. `run-z` executes prerequisites prior to the task itself.

 To specify a task prerequisite just add its name to `run-z` command line:
 ```shell script